JeffersonLCXaxa/Combust-veis-2013-a-2021/Readme.md

         df.groupby(['Municipio', 'Produto'])['Valor de Compra', 'Valor de Venda'].min()

 - By CNPJ/National Register of Legal Entities

-        df.groupby(['CNPJ da Revenda', 'Produto'])['Valor de Compra', 'Valor de Venda'].max()
+        print('The highest purchase and sale value of the period by product and company:') df.groupby(['CNPJ da Revenda', 'Produto'])['Valor de Compra', 'Valor de Venda'].max()

-        df.groupby(['CNPJ da Revenda', 'Produto'])['Valor de Compra', 'Valor de Venda'].mean().round(2)
+        print('Average purchase and sale value for the period by product and company:') df.groupby(['CNPJ da Revenda', 'Produto'])['Valor de Compra', 'Valor de Venda'].mean().round(2)

-        df.groupby(['CNPJ da Revenda', 'Produto'])['Valor de Compra', 'Valor de Venda'].min()
+        print('The lowest purchase and sale value for the period by product and company:') df.groupby(['CNPJ da Revenda', 'Produto'])['Valor de Compra', 'Valor de Venda'].min()

 - By company that sells fuel

-        df.groupby(['Bandeira', 'Produto'])['Valor de Compra', 'Valor de Venda'].max()
+        print('The highest purchase and sale value of the period by product and company that sells fuel:') df.groupby(['Bandeira', 'Produto'])['Valor de Compra', 'Valor de Venda'].max()

-        df.groupby(['Bandeira', 'Produto'])['Valor de Compra', 'Valor de Venda'].mean().round(2)
+        print('Average purchase and sale value for the period by product and company that sells fuel:') df.groupby(['Bandeira', 'Produto'])['Valor de Compra', 'Valor de Venda'].mean().round(2)

-        df.groupby(['Bandeira', 'Produto'])['Valor de Compra', 'Valor de Venda'].min()
+        print('The lowest purchase and sale value of the period by product and company that sells fuel:') df.groupby(['Bandeira', 'Produto'])['Valor de Compra', 'Valor de Venda'].min()

+#In the country
+print('The highest profit margin for the period by product:')

+print('The average profit margin for the period by product:')

+print('The lowest profit margin for the period by product:')

+#1.1 - By Region
+print('The highest profit margin for the period by product and region:')

+print('Average profit margin for the period by product and region:')

+print('The lowest profit margin for the period by product and region:')

+#1.2 - By State
+print('The highest profit margin for the period by state and product:')

+print('Average profit margin for the period by state and product:')

+print('The lowest profit margin for the period by state and product:')

+#1.3 - By Municipality
+print('The municipality with the highest profit margin in the period:')

+print('The average profit margin for the period by municipality:')

+print('The municipality with the lowest profit margin in the period:')

+#1.4 - By CNPJ
+print('The company with the highest profit margin for the period:')

+print('The average profit margin for the period by company:')

+print('The company with the lowest profit margin for the period:')

+#1.5 - By Flag
+print('The flag with the highest profit margin for the period:')

+print('The average profit margin for the period by flag:')

+print('The company with the lowest profit margin for the period:')

+#2 - What is the highest, average and lowest Purchase Value and Sale Value of the entire period per product?

+#2.1 - In the Country
+print('The highest purchase and sale value of the period per product:')

+print('Average purchase and sale value for the period per product:')

+print('The lowest purchase and sale value of the period per product:')

+#2.2 - By State
+print('The highest purchase and sale value of the period by product and state:')

+print('Average purchase and sale value for the period by product and state:')

+print('The lowest purchase and sale value of the period by product and state:')

+#2.3 - By Municipality
+print('The highest purchase and sale value of the period by product and municipality:')

+print('Average purchase and sale value for the period by product and municipality:')

+print('The lowest purchase and sale value of the period by product and municipality:')